SFDO-Tooling/CumulusCI/docs/get_started.rst

 Verify Your Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In a new terminal window or command prompt you can verify that CumulusCI is installed correctly by running ``cci version``:
+In a new terminal window can verify that CumulusCI is installed correctly by running ``cci version``:

 .. code:: console

     $ cci version
-    CumulusCI version: 3.9.0 (/path/to/bin/cci)
+    CumulusCI version: 3.19.0 (/path/to/bin/cci)
-    Python version: 3.7.4 (/path/to/bin/python)
+    Python version: 3.8.5 (/path/to/bin/python)

     You have the latest version of CumulusCI.

 You can also use this command in the future to check whether your CumulusCI installation is up to date.

-Still need help?
-Search through `CumulusCI's issues on GitHub <https://github.com/SFDO-Tooling/CumulusCI/issues>`_
+Still need help? `CumulusCI's issues on GitHub <https://github.com/SFDO-Tooling/CumulusCI/issues>`_ may have something useful.

 Connect to GitHub